slamice/wri/Other stories/Commuter.md

 It felt eerily clean and completely silent.
 Without a thought he took a step, and walked out.
 His shoes echoed squeaks in the tunnel until he headed upstairs.

 A few minutes later, a ringing closed the doors, and in moments they were gone.

-It's a simple moral or rather, life story.
-You got it where I'm trying to show a fragmented migrant existence.
-There's a blatant effort to try to familiarize the reader with hopelessness and being lost.
-Interesting ambiguity is also such a great two words for what I'm trying to convey.
-Samir has to keep moving even when resting, displaced and exhausted going everywhere but anywhere familiar.
-He doesn't have a place and needs to embrace that to find one.

-Do I need to elaborate on anything?